 Pay anyone: A payment system where you can transfer money to any individual or organisation using online or phone banking, as long as you have their account name and number, and their BSB number.

 Promotional rate: A higher interest rate which is only offered during a specified time period.
 When the promotional period ends, the interest rate will generally return to the normal base rate.

-Savings account: Bank accounts that pay interest to the account holder, and are not used to make transactions.
+Savings account: Bank accounts that typically pay interest to the account holder on their savings, and are not designed for making purchases or payments.
 They can be linked to transaction accounts so that you can transfer money from your savings to your transaction account when you have to make a big purchase.

-Transaction account: A deposit account that gives you frequent access to your money for transactions.
-You can use a debit card attached to the account to make EFTPOS transactions at the shops and online, to pay your phone bill, and to withdraw cash at ATMs or at a bank branch.
-You can also use your transaction account to write cheques if you ever need to.
+Transaction account: A deposit account that gives you easy access to your money for purchases or payments.
+Some accounts come with a debit card (bank card) enabling the account holder to make EFTPOS transactions at the shops and online, withdraw cash at ATMs, supermarket check-outs, or a bank branch.